Neon-Nomad/KnexBridge/CONTRIBUTING.md

 ## Need Help?
 If you are unsure about anything, open a GitHub issue with the question label or join the discussions board.
 Maintainers and contributors are happy to help.

 We appreciate your time and effort in making KnexBridge better.
+Please include a Signed-off-by line (DCO) in every commit; we plan to adopt a lightweight CLA as the commercial offering grows.
 Happy coding!